apsocarras/apsocarras/README.md

   </a>
 </p>

 ### I'm a rising graduate of the Data Engineering Program at [Epicodus](https://www.epicodus.com/), headed by the fine folks at [Data Stack Academy](https://www.datastack.academy/).
 Prior to that, I was doing data analysis in public health.
 In between, I was sleeping out of my car going cross-country (pictured).
+Here's my current tech stack and some stuff I've been working on.

 ---